 Brain injuries in Bakersfield can be caused by a number of accidents and incidents.
 The most common include:

-- Motor vehicle accidents (Highway 99, Highway 58 incidents)
+- Motor vehicle accidents (including hit-and-run)

 - Motorcycle and bicycle accidents